ansible/vscode-ansible/README.md

   environment image.
 - `ansible.executionEnvironment.pull.arguments`: Specify any additional
-  parameters that should be added to the pull command when pulling an execution environment from a container registry. e.g. `–-tls-verify=false`
+  parameters that should be added to the pull command when pulling an execution environment from a container registry. e.g. `--tls-verify=false`
 - `ansible.executionEnvironment.pull.policy`: Specify the image pull policy.
   Valid values are `always`, `missing`, `never` and `tag`.
 Setting `always` will always pull the image when extension is activated or reloaded.
 Setting